wsargent/letta-openai-proxy/README.md

 ## Limitations

-You cannot use tools or upload data sources currently.
+You cannot use tools or upload data sources with an agent currently.